cherrywoods/swift-meta-serialization/README.md

 MetaSerialization uses [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble) for testing.

-Checkout the source-only branch, if you aren't interested in the contained examples and the tests, but just the
+Checkout the source-only branch, if you aren't interested in the contained examples and the tests.

-This applies for version 1, the current release.
-While this release works fine in general and passes all test that JSONEncoder specifies, it isn't that great to subclass and overwrite.
-Due to this, there is a new version (2.0) that is currently not release ready, because a lot of added features has not been tested yet.
-However, 2.0 is also already capable of all JSONEncoder tests.
-You may clone directly from the master branch to get the new version.
+## Versions
+### 2.0
+Version 2

 ## Licensing
 This framework is licensed at the Apache Version 2.0 License, (nearly) the same license swift is licensed at.

-## Help wanted!
- - [ ] Include more tests
- - [ ] Write more documentation, e.g. the complete decoding example process isn't complete.
- - [ ] Provide a simpler way to use MetaSerialization